olli members in class discussion

 Ready to exchange ideas and build on your knowledge in the company of new friends?
 Opportunities to engage with other lifelong learners are just a few simple steps away.

-OLLI at DU, Regis site members will have library privileges and receive a library card for Dayton Memorial Library at Regis University's Northwest Denver campus.
+Members of the OLLI at DU Regis site also receive library privileges and a library card for Dayton Memorial Library on Regis University's Northwest Denver campus.

 Regis University Northwest Denver campus